spreadshirt/erb-hiera-generator/README.md

 ./erb-hiera-generator.rb path/to/hiera.yaml path/to/template path/to/output
 ```

-Be aware of the fact that erb-hiera-generator will overwrite the outputfile.
+Be aware of the fact that erb-hiera-generator will overwrite the output file.